bakercp/ofxDlib/docs/GETTING_STARTED.md

     -   NVIDIA cuDNN 5.1+
     -   Intel® Math Kernel Library (Intel® MKL)

-Efforts have been made to make everything run on OSX and Linux, with and without modern NVidia graphics cards.
+Efforts have been made to make everything run on macOS and Linux, with and without modern NVidia graphics cards.

 ### On All Platforms